CodiceApp/docs/plugin-framework.md

 ### Models
 Even though our sample plugin does not provide any models, adding them is pretty straightforward.
-Knowing that PSR-4 autoloading is supported within plugin files as well, you only need to create a model class somewhere inside the plugin directory and then `use` it.
+Knowing that plugin files are PSR-4 autoloaded, you only need to create a model class somewhere inside the plugin directory and then `use` it.
 As in the Laravel itself, there is no specific directory for models, althought you can create one — just remember to reflect that ins the namespace.

 ### Migrations
 Plugins can provide database migrations as well.
-There is no helper for creating them yet, so remember that their order is determined by the filename.
+There is no CLI helper for creating them yet, so remember that their order is determined by the filename.
 You probably just want to prefix them with current datetime, as Laravel does.